AY2223S1-CS2103T-W10-4/tp/docs/UserGuide.md

 #### Editing tasks: `edit task`

-Changes current parameters of selected task
+Yes, you can changes the current parameters of selected task!

 - Index must be a valid integer.
 Users may use the list tasks command to find the indexes of their tasks.
 - Order of optional parameters does not matter.